Zamiell/stardew-valley/Min-Max_Guide.md

 * Empty your inventory.
 Keep the tools.
 * Clear a path to the Backwoods.
 Exit to the Backwoods around 6:10 PM.
 * Meet Linus outside of his tent.
 * Meet Demetrius south-east of his house.
-(You don't need to talk to Robin because you already met her.)
+(You do not need to talk to Robin because you already met her.)
 * Meet Sebastian as he leaves his house.
 (If you got here before 7 PM, then you will have to idle until he comes out of his room at 6:40 PM.
 This is wasted time that you could have used to kill more weeds elsewhere.)
 * Go south to the community center.
 * Kill the weeds to the left of the community center.